 - Photo opportunity with the players.

 - Complimentary copy of any pictures taken on a disc.

-- Mascot’s photo will feature in the LFC match day programme.
+- Mascot’s photo will be featured in the LFC match-day programme.

 - Complimentary match day programme.